 To help you find the best provider for your international money transfer to United Arab Emirates, we've compared 2 services, ranking them from least to most expensive, taking into account transfer fees and exchange rates.

 What is the cheapest way to transfer money to United Arab Emirates?

-When you are looking to transfer money to United Arab Emirates it's important that you calculate the total cost of your Malaysian Ringgit to UAE Dirham transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/AED exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/UAE Dirham exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/AED interbank rate is 0.8185.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/UAE Dirham interbank rate is 0.78228.
 Whenever you compare fees for transferring money to United Arab Emirates, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.8185 AED, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 0.8431 AED.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.78228 AED, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.80575 د.إ

 What is the fastest way to transfer money to United Arab Emirates?